 26. RURAL & SOCIAL SECTOR OBLIGATIONS

-As per the regulatory requirements SBI Life has met its Rural and Social sectorobligations for the year under review.
-As against the minimum requirement of 20% theCompany has issued 24% policies in the rural sector which testifies the Company's approachtowards life insurance inclusion.
-Further 285027 lives covered by the Company are fromthe underprivileged social sector as against the Regulatory requirement of 55000 lives.Consequently the Company has substantially exceeded the minimum social and ruralregulatory norms.
+As per the regulatory requirements SBI Life has met its Rural and Social Sectorobligations for financial year 2016-17.
+As against the minimum requirement of 20% theCompany has issued 24% policies in the rural sector which affirms the Company's approachtowards life insurance inclusion.
+Further 589932 lives covered (6.4% of total new livescovered in preceding year) by the Company are from the underprivileged social sector asagainst the regulatory requirement at least 5% of total lives covered in preceding year.Consequently the Company has substantially exceeded the minimum social and ruralregulatory norms.

 27. MANAGEMENT REPORT

-30. COMMENTS OF THE COMPTROLLER & AUDITOR GENERAL OF INDIA (C&AG) ON THE ACCOUNTSOF THE COMPANY
+30. COMMENTS OF THE COMPTROLLER AND AUDITOR GENERAL OF INDIA (C&AG) ON THE ACCOUNTSOF THE COMPANY

-The Comptroller & Auditor General of India have conducted a supplementary audit u/s143 (6) (b) of the Companies Act 2013 of the accounts of the Company for the year endedMarch 31 2016.
-The C&AG vide their report no. GA/CA-1/ SBI Life/Audit/2015-16/83 datedAugust 12 2016 have stated that there is nothing significant which would give rise to anycomment upon or supplement to Statutory Auditors' Report.
+The Comptroller & Auditor General of India have conducted a supplementary audit u/s143 (6) (b) of the Companies Act 2013 of the accounts of the Company for the year endedMarch 31 2017.
+The C&AG vide their report no. GA/R1/ SBI Life/Audit/2016-17/24 datedJune 22 2017 have stated that there is nothing significant which would give rise to anycomment upon or supplement to Statutory Auditors' Report.

 The Report of C&AG is being placed with the report of Statutory Auditors of yourCompany elsewhere in this Annual Report.